 - For bonus points, the magocracy was initially given an island to colonize by the elves, as one would experimentally introduce an invasive species in a controlled environment before allowing it onto the main-land, and they sink it by over-engineering it using foreign and arcane engineering principles that don't match the local geology.

-- Miraculous Malfunction: During the birth of his fist child, when a series of strange magical coincidences threaten the pregnancy, Minalan tries to solve the problem with even more magic.
-The end result successfully birthed the child, and transformed all stone inside a 3 mile radius into a unique magical substance that is so powerful, it could change the course of the plot
+- Miraculous Malfunction: During the birth of his fist child, something goes wrong with his son's pregnancy, Minalan tries to solve the problem by hurling magic at it.
+This resulted a healthy child, and freak magical accident that transformed all stone inside of a 3 mile radius into a unique magical substance.

 - Mounted Combat: The noblemen of the 5 duchies are very fond of this, to the point where almost all heavy cavalry units are composed exclusively of nobles.

 - Mundane Made Awesome: The unbinding spell from the first book: he basically just put a God-like amount of power into the cantrip he uses to untie his shoes.
-The result? the horde of hundreds of thousands takes heavy casualties as weapons fall apart, catapults and siege engines backfire, and siege towers and ladders fall apart, crushing the soldiers in and under them.
+As a result, the horde of hundreds of thousands takes heavy casualties as weapons fall apart, catapults and siege engines backfire, and siege towers and ladders fall apart, crushing the soldiers in and under them.

 - Our Dragons Are Different: Pretty much standard dragons, other then the fact that they are incredibly resistant to magic.